faizalami/laravel-mager/README.md

-##Laravel Mager
+## Laravel-Mager

-Laravel package for design and generate a ready to use application
+Laravel package for design and generate a ready to use application.

-###Instalation
+### Installation